 - Squint your eyes until you see mostly blurry shapes and forms (Viola!
 Clothing wrinkles will disappear!)

 Here’s what I saw through my squinty eyes this week…

 P.S.
 When practicing the Squinty Eye Technique you may find yourself the object of some questioning stares.
 My advice?
 Ignore the stares and smile – after all, no one gets out of this life alive, so you might as well have fun!

-Filed under art, drawing, drawing faces, education, From My Sketchbook, ink sketches, New work, Pen Sketch, practicing drawing, Quick Sketch, sketchbook, subway sketches, techniques
+Filed under Art, Drawing, drawing faces, education, From My Sketchbook, ink sketches, New work, practicing drawing, quick sketch, sketchbook, subway sketches, techniques

 This week as I was watching President Obama’s interview on climate change, it occurred to me that I should do a cartoon sketch of him.
 Fortunately, since he tends to talk thoughtfully and calmly, capturing his expression was a lot easier that I expected.
 And to my delight, when I showed my husband the sketch later and asked him who he thought it was, he got it right away!

 I also decided to work on cartooning some less noble faces, too.